 Python dependencies

-Each Python package has its own python3-*.json file in build/flatpak, generated with flatpak-pip-generator:
+Each Python package has its own python3-*.json file in build/flatpak, generated with build/flatpak/update_deps.py.
+The script uses a custom flatpak-pip-generator which downloads the compiled Python packages.

-The hotdoc and matplotlib packages are quite complex, needing additional build dependencies which have to be installed beforehand.
-Jan 2021 it's much easier to install the compiled packages instead of the source packages.
-When upstream makes it easier to use source packages we should switch.
+TL/DR: As of Jan 2021 it's much easier to install the compiled packages instead of the source packages.
+When upstream makes it easier to use source packages we should switch back.

-Updating the development tools
+Updating the Python deps

 Updating your local sandbox